etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

         Consider moving the generated files and directories to the location described in the previous step after each execution of `./gradlew rx:generate.entities`.
 Otherwise, your sub-application may work incorrectly.
 It is strongly recommended to check and confirm the location of these files after each entity generation.

   4. **Restart the Etendo RX Service:**
-    After successfully migrating the `lib` directory, the next crucial step is to restart the Etendo RX service to recognize the new changes.
+    After successfully migrating the `lib` directory, restart the Etendo RX service to recognize the new changes.
 To do this, first stop the currently running Etendo RX service, and then restart it using the following command from the root of your Etendo environment:

     ```bash title="Terminal"
     ./gradlew rx:rx